giovaldir/Tokyo-Airbnb-Price-Prediction---Listing-Recommendation/README.md

 - XGB Regressor
 - and etc.

-*Linear Regression* is one of Regression model that predicts unknown values by using related and known data values.
-Mathematically, it models the unknown or dependent variable and the known or independent variable as a linear equation.
+*Linear Regression* is one of Regression algorithm that have standard method for modeling the past relationship between independent input variables and dependent output variables (which can have an infinite number of values) to help predict future values of the output variables.

 Simple Linear vs Multiple Linear